Banhmikepthit0105/FoodVQA/Stage 3 - Model Explorating/src/README.md

 # MODEL TESTING

-This folder includes the source code files for running predictions on the test dataset for the following models: Qwen 2.5 VL 7b (zeroshot), MiniCPM-o 2.6 8B (zeroshot), Llama 3.2 11B Vision Instruct (zeroshot and fewshot), Gemini 2.0 flash (zero shot), TF/IDF.
+This folder includes the source code files for running predictions on the test dataset for the following models: Qwen 2.5 VL 7b (zeroshot), MiniCPM-o 2.6 8B (zeroshot), Llama 3.2 11B Vision Instruct (zeroshot and fewshot), Gemini 2.0 flash (zero shot), TF/IDF, BEiT-3, and LXMERT.

 ## TESTING A MODEL